ndip23/whatsapp-crm/README.md

 4. **Comments**: All backend integration points are clearly marked with explanatory comments
 5. **Responsive Design**: Ensure all components work on mobile, tablet, and desktop screens
 6. **Accessibility**: Follow WCAG guidelines for accessible UI components
+7. **UI Consistency**: Maintain consistent styling patterns across all pages, especially for buttons, modals, and tables

 ## Contributing